chiku-desktop

 Trip Summary

-3 trains operate daily from Ann Arbor to Providence.
-The train trip from Ann Arbor to Providence is usually about 28 hours and 51 minutes long.
-However, traveling on the fastest Amtrak train can get you there in as little as 24 hours and 43 minutes.
+On most days, there is one scheduled train that travels from Ann Arbor to Providence.
+The train trip from Ann Arbor to Providence is usually about 26 hours and 45 minutes long.
+However, traveling on the fastest Amtrak train can get you there in as little as 26 hours and 14 minutes.

 Distance633 mi (1018 km)